 Because I only have an ASUS Router at home this guide will show you how to set up a very simple ASUS VPN server, secured with a username and password.

 There are plenty of VPN protocols, but PPTP seems to be one of the most popular and offers good compatibility with multiple device types since both the server and client must communicate using the same protocol.

 2. Click on Network.

 3. Right-click on your router.
 It’s in your Network Infrastructure section.
-Now click on the View device webpage menu option (see here more ways to login to your ASUS router).
+Now click on the View device webpage menu option (see here for more ways to log in to your ASUS router).